 If you are anywhere else in the UK, you can sign up to be an NHS volunteer or a British Red Cross Community Reserve volunteer.

 It's fantastic to see the response to volunteering nationally but volunteers should also remember to take care and protect themselves during this time.
-Please remember to follow NHS guidelines for protecting yourselves.
+Please remember to follow NHS guidelines for protecting yourselves and others.

 - Before volunteering, wash your hands with soap and water for at least 20 seconds.
 Take sanitiser gel with you if you can and to use when you don’t have access to soap and water during your volunteering

 - Always wash your hands as soon as you you get home from volunteering